polyphene/kythera/docs/content/en/docs/overview/tests/writing-tests.md

 }
 ```

-Tests are deployed to the next highest actor Id available in the machine context, to ensure no overlap with external forked state.
+Tests are deployed to the next highest actor ID available in the machine context, to ensure no overlap with external forked state.
-If an actor is interacted with within the tests the default sender will be the actor Id associated to the test actor.
+If an actor is interacted with within the tests the default sender will be the actor ID associated to the test actor.